It's the call every parent dreads.

 - How long has the behavior been going on?
 Is this the first time your child has lied, bullied, or disrupted class, or are you seeing an ongoing pattern?

 - Is the behavior changing?
 Is it getting better?
 Is it getting worse?
 Some kids have a rough start at a new school or in the beginning of a new year, but they gradually ease into it and their behavior improves.
 Any behavior that's getting worse over time is cause for concern.

 - How severe is the behavior?
-Is your child getting into arguments with other kids, or is she physically pushing them?
+Is your child getting into arguments with other kids, or are they physically pushing them?
 If there are physical altercations, how serious are they?
 "Kids' fights probably shouldn't be much more than a push-shove kind of thing," Kashurba says.
 "If you've got a 7-year-old who's just whaling on somebody with multiple punches, that's usually indicative of problems with anger control."

 - What else is going on in your child's life?
 Often, bad behavior is a way for kids to act out when they can't handle stresses in their lives, such as a move or divorce.
 It also could be a warning sign of an underlying problem, like they're having trouble in school, playing too many violent video games, or not getting enough sleep.
 Also look for less obvious but serious issues, like possible bullying at school or signs of abuse.
 "Look for the things that the kid might not be talking about, or that you might not be aware, as a parent, might be going on," Kashurba says.
 "Kids can cover up their depression and anger with acting out behaviors."

-While doing your investigative work, talk to your child's teachers, coaches, scout leader, and anyone else who sees him on a regular basis.
+While doing your investigative work, talk to your child's teachers, coaches, scout leader, and anyone else who sees them on a regular basis.
 Finally, sit down with the most important person in the equation: your child.
-Ask whether he's struggling with any issues and whether he realizes that his behavior is a problem.
+Ask whether they are struggling with any issues and whether they realize that their behavior is a problem.

 Step 2: Be Honest